tpm2-software/tpm2-abrmd/INSTALL.md

 ```
 --with-udevrulesdir=/etc/udev/rules.d
 ```

+#### `--with-udevrulesprefix`
+It is common for Linux distros to prefix udev rules files with a numeric string (e.g. "70-").
+This allows for the rules to be applied in a predictable order.
+This option allows for the name of the installed udev rules file to have a string prepended to the file name when it is installed.

 ### Enable Unit Tests: `--enable-unit`
 When provided to the `./configure` script this option will attempt to detect